-Dad Says – You’ll need to keep the toy and wall fairly close to each other to cast a sharp shadow.
+You’ll need to keep the toy and wall fairly close to each other to cast a sharp shadow.
 This can make it tricky to avoid seeing the toy in the shot so set up the best angle beforehand if your child is doing the camera work.

 If you’re getting into the swing of things quite quickly you may also want to supersize this mini project.
 Start making some shadow puppets and put on a real show.
-Check out this video to see how it’s done.

 This home photo project works on two levels…

 Firstly, it’s a cute little photo project that has no limits.
 Secondly, it may encourage any fussy eaters to try out new foods!

 I have 3 great passions in life – Teaching, Photography and Food.
 Therefore, this home project really pulls at my heart strings – the chance to combine photography and food!

 Firstly, raid your kitchen cupboards for some small packet food.
 I’d recommend raw pasta, vegetables and fruit as you can always use them again afterwards.